 It is not known if Anne was born at Hever as the year of her birth is uncertain, but she lived there until being sent to the Netherlands court of Margaret, Archduchess of Austria in 1513.
 In the Autumn of 1514, Anne was a lady-in-waiting at the court of the Queen of France, Henry VIII's sister, Mary Tudor.
 After Mary's departure for England, Anne remained as lady-in-waiting to her successor, Queen Claude, until 1522.
 Following Anne's return to England after an absence of eight years, she was appointed lady-in-waiting to Henry VIII's first wife, Queen Catherine of Aragon.
 In 1523, she returned to live at Hever when she was sent from the English Court following her attempt to marry Lord Henry Percy.
 When Henry VIII became infatuated with her, he often stayed at nearby Bolebroke Castle to conduct his courtship with Anne.
 Royal favour was showered on the Boleyn family, Thomas Boleyn was created Earl of Wiltshire and Ormond in 1529, while his son George became Viscount Rochford.
 Anne was created Marchioness of Pembroke in 1532.

 In 1903 Hever was purchased by the American millionaire William Waldorf Astor, who used it as a family residence.
 Astor restored Hever, while carefully maintaining the original external appearance, he also added the hundred room Tudor Village to accommodate his guests.
 William Waldorf Astor was created 1st Viscount of Hever in 1917, after becoming a British subject.
-He added the Italian Garden by a 35 acre lake to display his collection of statury and ornaments.
+He added the Italian Garden by a 35-acre lake to display his collection of statues and ornaments.
 The castle grounds include a yew maze, which was planted in 1904.
-The castle gardens contain a variety of interesting features including an a fernery, attractive rose gardens, a herb garden, and topiary.
+The castle gardens contain a variety of interesting features including fernery, attractive rose gardens, a herb garden, and a topiary.

 Since 1983 the castle has been owned by Broadland Properties Limited.
 The estate is now run as a conference centre, but the castle and grounds are open to the general public.
 A water maze was opened in 1999, the object of which is to get to the folly at the centre without getting wet, while in the children's adventure playground there is a tower maze.